YashIndane/rpi-eeprom-programmer/README.md

 Copyright (c) 2023 Yash Indane

-This project is a part of the ***8 Bit Breadboard CPU*** project, although it can be used in general to program similar parrallel EEPROMS.
+This project is a part of the ***8 Bit Breadboard CPU*** project, although it can be used in general to program similar parrallel EEPROMs.